Ylianst/ESP-IQ2020/documentation/protocol.md

 0x04 - Auto Saver
 ```

+The `/Boost` modes (Heat w/Boost and Auto w/Boost) are modes where the
+controller is allowed to use the hot tub's induction heating in addition to the
+heat pump.
+This heats the water faster at the cost of using more power.
+The
+non-boost modes (Heat Saver, Chill and Auto Saver) rely on the heat pump alone.

 The `bb` compressor state byte indicates what the compressor is currently doing.
 The compressor can be idle, or run in either direction to heat or cool the
 water: